cunhetcop/VMA-FinalProject/README.md

 1. Clone this project to your computer by CLI git clone
 2. Enter website: https://go.dev/dl/ to download golang package 1.20.3
 3. Enter website: https://www.docker.com/ to download docker and run docker desktop
-4. Open the project you cloned on your computer and step by step following part:
+4. Open the project with any IDE you have (VScode, intelIJ...) and step by step following part:
-- Create a ".env" file and set your environment
+- Ccreate a ".env" file and setup your environment based on the template in the ".env.example" file available in the project
-- Terminal: typing "docker-compose up -d"
+- Terminal: typing "docker-compose up -d" to pull Images docker
-- Terminal: typing "go mod download"
+- Terminal: typing "go mod download" to pull Dependencies in project
-5. ALL SET ARE DONE, typing "go run main.go" to run project
+5. ALL SET ARE DONE, typing "go run main.go" to run your project

 **Bugs during project starting on:**